 1.6.26.3.2 Availability Charges

-Availability charges apply when CMPs fail to submit their demand response energy bids or energy offers, as applicable, for the day-ahead commitment process or in the real-time market for auction capacity up to their capacity obligation.
-The charge is calculated for each hour within the availability window for each capacity auction resource.
+Availability charges apply when CMPs with capacity obligations fail to submit their demand response energy bids or energy offers, as applicable, for the day-ahead commitment process or in the real-time market for auction capacity up to their capacity obligation.
+The charge is settled monthly and is calculated for each hour within the availability window of the obligation period for each capacity auction resource.
 The total auction capacity delivered for each hour shall be capped in the assessment of availability charges at the capacity obligation amount.
 The charge is applied using charge type 1315 “Capacity Obligation – Availability Charge”.

 Assessment for Demand Response Resources (Capacity Dispatchable Load Resources and HDR Resources)